skalee/active_model_serializers-namespaces/README.md

 declarations in serializers require that.
 And what will you do to serialize a collection of objects of different classes?

-With ActiveModelSerializer-Namespaces you can nest your serializers in modules with no pain.
+With ActiveModelSerializer-Namespaces, you can nest your serializers in modules with no pain.
 Just pass namespace of your choice and it will be used throughout complex models and collections.
-What's more, you don't need to type it in actions, just specify it as default for the whole API version.
+What's more, you don't need to type it in every controller action, it's enough to specify it as default in a base controller or mixin module once for the whole API version.

-Creating brand new API version is again as easy as copying code to new location.
+Creating new API version is as easy as copying code to new location.

 ## How do I use it?